NYU Internet Security Class

 Location:

 Bring your computer and/or phone to class.
-We will try to be very interactive!
+We will be very interactive!

 Evaluation